-In the models that follow, we test our five hypotheses by modelling religiosity by subgroup (i.e. cluster), as well as presenting results for a similar model for all respondents pooled together.
+In the models that follow, I test the five hypotheses by modeling religiosity by subgroup (i.e., cluster), as well as present results for a similar model for all respondents pooled together.
 This allows us to compare results from ISCA with results from the traditional nominal group approach.

-Each model includes natives and second-generation immigrants who are either Muslim, Catholic, simply "Christian" or non-religious.
-We also present and discuss supplementary results from models including foreign born respondents.
-The key quantities of interest to our research question are the coefficients for the dummy variables by immigrant-religion group taking natives as the baseline and capturing variation in religiosity not accounted for by other statistical controls, the main terms corresponding to our predictors of interest, as well as their interactions terms to examine how their statistical effect vary by immigrant-religion group.
-While we talk of processes, explanations and effects to designate statistical effects, we do not mean causal effects or processes.
-While some of the mechanisms hypothesized to be at work are causal in nature, none of the statistical relationships we describe to test our hypotheses are causal, even though we present and interpret our finding with a language that may, at times, imply causality.
-This constitutes a key limitations of our research design which we discuss in more detail below.
+I focus on separately modeling subjective religiosity and the following of dietary constraints as the two main sources of the aggregate differential in religiosity.
+Each model includes natives and second-generation immigrants who are Muslim, Catholic, simply Christian, or nonreligious.
+I also present and discuss supplementary results from models including foreign-born respondents.
+The key quantities of interest to my research question are the coefficients for the dummy variables by immigrant-religion group taking natives as the baseline and capturing variation in religiosity not accounted for by other statistical controls, the main terms corresponding to the predictors of interest, as well as their interaction terms to examine how their statistical effects vary by immigrant-religion group.
+While I talk of processes, explanations, and effects to designate statistical effects, I do not mean causal effects or processes.
+Some of the mechanisms hypothesized to be at work are causal in nature, but none of the statistical relationships I describe to test our hypotheses are causal, even though I present and interpret findings with a language that may, at times, imply causality.
+This constitutes a key limitation of the research design that I discuss in more detail below.

-Upon examining these coefficients, we compare them between as well as within groups that is, across subgroups within each nominal religious group.
-We present results for Catholic immigrants for the sake of comparison and also because their size is roughly equivalent with Muslims in the sample, whilst Protestant and other Christian groups are much smaller.
-To facilitate comparison between and within religious immigrant groups, we present all regression results as visualizations (Kastellec and Leoni 2007).
+Upon examining these coefficients, I compare them between as well as within groups-that is, across subgroups within each nominal religious group.
+I present results for Catholic immigrants for the sake of comparison and also because their size is roughly equivalent with Muslims in the sample, while Protestant and other Christian groups are much smaller.
+To facilitate comparison between and within religious immigrant groups, I present all regression results as visualizations (Kastellec and Leoni 2007).